mshrutm/jenkins-devops-microservice/README.md

 Jenkins is running in container available from https://github.com/guptavibhorit/JENKINS

 Under this container, We need to build and test the Java project, create image and push to docker hub via Jenkins.
-First edit... few more changes.
+First edit... few more changes....